We are no longer accepting reimbursement requests.

 Maryland has had its own rap-back program in place for several years.
 When a triggering event, such as an arrest, occurs, we receive electronic notification from CJIS.
 We will get those notifications until the individual is removed from the authorization list.

 The federal rap-back will work in the same way.
 If a triggering event occurs, the Office of Child Care will receive an electronic notification.
+However, the FBI rap-back is not officially "live" yet.

 Out-of-state residents will not be enrolled in the rap-back program because each State has different policies and procedures in place and their systems do not “talk” to each other.
 The only way to meet the requirements of the reauthorization is for those providers to follow the procedure every five years.